evidhai/notes-techpechu-com/pages/Terraform Associate - Batch plan.md

 	- Builld custom modules on terraform and create opensource project to showcase your work
 	- What ever required you to get Terraform Associate certified
 - Entire course will be in Tamil , sessions will be  via zoom and recordings will be provided
-- Common Telegram group wil
+- Common Telegram group will be created for interaction and get your doubts cleared
+- Sesssion duration 16 - 20 days on sat and sunday 7:30 -8:30 PM IST